launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-users/anonymous-users.md

 Anonymous users are identical to regular users but they are not stored in your dashboard.
 One of the primary reasons that users are sent anonymously is to avoid unauthenticated users diluting the useful data in the user dashboard.
 <Callout intent="info">
-  <Callout.Title>Ensuring user privacy</Callout.Title>
+  <CalloutTitle>Ensuring user privacy</CalloutTitle>
-   <Callout.Description>You can use anonymous users to hide personally identifiable information (PII), but we recommend using private user attributes instead.
+   <CalloutDescription>You can use anonymous users to hide personally identifiable information (PII), but we recommend using private user attributes instead.
-To learn more, read [Private user attributes](./private-user-attributes).</Callout.Description>
+To learn more, read [Private user attributes](./private-user-attributes).</CalloutDescription>
 </Callout>

 ## Best practices for using unique keys